Guy-L/seg3103_playground/lab03/README.md

 ![Jacoco Eclipse report, initial date coverage](assets/covtest_date1.png)

-There's an interesting thing to note here: while the JUnit view (seen left) says all tests ran successfully, the coverage metrics show the tests didn't run *fully*.
+There's an interesting thing to note here: while the JUnit view (seen left) says all tests ran successfully, the coverage metrics show some tests didn't run *fully*.
 This is due to the way `assertThrows` and `expected=Exception` tests work (they do not have to run *fully* to run *successfully*, since they expect to be interrupted).
 I'll limit further screenshots to the coverage view exclusively from now on.

 <br><br><br>
 ### 4 — Improving `Date.java` Coverage